hendriknielaender/double-trouble/data/blog/product_engineers.md

 Many companies that are outside of the initial startup phase struggle here.
 Amazon tries to combat this with slogans like "it's always day one".
-Though it is just a sentiment, just a slogan, the idea is needed for many companies.
+Though it is just a sentiment, just a slogan, it adresses an issue faced by many companies.

 > The more problems we solve for the user, the more the flow of money into the company can increase.